reactjs/react.dev/content/tutorial/tutorial.md

 ## Setup for the Tutorial {#setup-for-the-tutorial}

-There are two ways to complete this tutorial: you can either write the code in your browser, or you can set up a local development environment on your computer.
+There are three ways to complete this tutorial: you can either write the code in your browser, set up a local development environment on your computer, or follow along with an interactive tutorial.

 ### Setup Option 1: Write Code in the Browser {#setup-option-1-write-code-in-the-browser}